-The bill amends South Dakota's law regarding the termination of parental rights for parents of children who have been adjudicated as abused or neglected.
-It expands the criteria under which a court may find good cause for termination of parental rights.
+The bill amends South Dakota's law regarding the termination of parental rights for children adjudicated as abused or neglected.
+It expands the criteria under which a court may find good cause for terminating parental rights.
 The new provisions include various circumstances such as committing specific crimes against the child or another child, a history of abuse and neglect, incarceration, and previous involuntary termination of parental rights.
-Additionally, it addresses situations where a parent has exposed a child to substantial harm or has failed to protect the child from such harm, particularly if there have been multiple removals of the child from the parent's custody.
+Additionally, it addresses situations where a parent has exposed a child to substantial harm or has failed to protect the child from such harm, particularly in cases where the child has been removed from the parent's custody multiple times.

 House Judiciary Engrossed, 02/19/2025: 26-8A-26.1